ewejose123/Trello-lite/README.md

 - **Prisma** for the excellent ORM
 - **Tailwind CSS** for the beautiful design system
 - **Framer Motion** for smooth animations
-- **Lucide** for the beautiful icons
-- **React Hot Toast** for user feedback

-## 📞 Support

-For questions or support:
-- Create an issue on GitHub
-- Check the documentation
-- Review the code examples

----

 **Built with ❤️ using modern web technologies**